farhanishmam/ChitroJera/README.md

 <img src="./assets/datasetOverview.png" alt="Image Not Found"/>

 The images of the ChitroJera dataset are sourced from the `BanglaLekhaCaptions`, `Bornon`, and `BNature` datasets.
 We establish an automated question-answer generation pipeline using the LLMs GPT-4 and Gemini.
 The quality of the QA pairs is checked by domain experts based on four evaluation criteria.
+Few images and QA pairs have been provided in the `sample_dataset` folder.

 | Q&A Statistics          | Q    | A    |
 |-------------------------|------|------|